cometa/device-sdk/linux/README.md

 Installation
 -------
-To build the library and the samples use:
+To build the (default) shared library and the samples use:

+	./bootstrap
+	./configure
 	make

+To install use:

+	sudo make install

-To enable additional debugging, uncomment the `DEBUG` in the Makefile.
+To enable additional debugging, uncomment and comment the relevant default CFLAGS definition in the configure.ac file to control the -DDEBUG option.

-To enable SSL, uncomment the `WITH_SSL` literal definition in `Makefile` and copy the `rootcert.pem` CA root certificate used in the server in the same directory as the samples.
+By default `WITH_SSL` is configured (the `rootcert.pem` CA root certificate used in the server needs to be copied into the same directory as the samples).
+As with the DEBUG manifest the configure.ac CFLAGS can be modified to disable SSL support if required.

 Samples
 -------